Easy Oven Baked Salsa Chicken

 This Oven Baked Salsa Chicken is guaranteed to spice things up at your kitchen table!
 It has quickly become one of our fast and easy “go-to” weeknight meal time situations.
 Since my husband is vegetarian I am always thinking about ways to prepare meat for the kids and I that can easily blend in with our vegetarian main dishes flawlessly.

 This salsa chicken has paired perfectly with every vegetarian main dish I’ve thrown its way.
 Tacos, taquitos, quesadillas, enchiladas…you name it – we’ve tested it and it has worked EVERY.
 SINGLE.
 TIME.
 Plus, I have a little added bonus for you, not only is it a versatile dish on the table.
 I’ve tested this recipe in the Instant Pot too, so if you have one of those fancy gadgets you can take your cook time down from 35 minutes to only 7!
 What the what?!
-Either way, this recipe is fast, easy, and tastes A.M.A.Z.I.N.G.!!!
+Either way, this recipe is fast, easy, and tastes A.M.A.Z.I.N.G.!!! ( I’m also a BIG fan of this pressure cooked pulled pork in the Instant Pot in case you are into that sort of thing!)

 Now that you’ve got your meaty main (scroll down for the recipes), here are 3 of my favorite vegetarian dishes to pair with it!